Office for Equality and Opportunity

-The Office for Equality and Opportunity, formerly known as the Government Equalities Office, is the office of the British government with responsibility for social equality.
-Based in the Cabinet Office, it is led by the Minister for Women and Equalities.
+The Office for Equality and Opportunity, formerly known as the Government Equalities Office, is the office of the British government with responsibility for social equality, led by the Minister for Women and Equalities.
+It has been part of the Ministry of Housing, Communities and Local Government since July 2026, having previously been based in the Cabinet Office.

-The Office for Equality and Opportunity is responsible for leading on equality policy including women’s equality, race equality, LGBT+ equality, disability equality, socio-economic equality and the overall framework of equality legislation for the UK.
+The Office for Equality and Opportunity is responsible for leading on equality policy including women's equality, race equality, LGBT+ equality, disability equality, socio-economic equality and the overall framework of equality legislation for the UK.
 It contains three smaller equalities units within it known as the Disability Unit, the Race Equality Unit and the Women and Equalities Unit.

 History

 Prime minister Gordon Brown created the Government Equalities Office (GEO) as a new ministerial department on 12 October 2007, led by Harriet Harman as Minister for Women and Equality, Lord Privy Seal and Leader of the House of Commons.

 When David Cameron became prime minister, the GEO was transferred to become a part of the Home Office, led by Theresa May as Minister for Women and Equalities and Home Secretary.
 Between 2012 and 2019, the GEO was transferred again repeatedly to the department that the new Minister for Women and Equalities was concurrently the Secretary of State for.

-Since April 2019, the GEO has been permanently based within the Cabinet Office.
 In October 2024, the GEO was renamed the Office for Equality and Opportunity (OEO).

-The women and equalities ministerial team are typically appointed to the department that the Minister for Women and Equalities leads by virtue of their other Cabinet appointment.
-Since July 2024, under Bridget Phillipson (Minister for Women and Equalities and Secretary of State for Education), all OEO ministers have been appointed to the Department for Education.
+Until July 2026, the women and equalities ministerial team were typically appointed to the department that the Minister for Women and Equalities led by virtue of their other Cabinet appointment.
+For example, between July 2024 and July 2026, under Bridget Phillipson (Minister for Women and Equalities and Secretary of State for Education), all OEO ministers were appointed to the Department for Education.
+Since July 2026, the women and equalities ministerial team have been appointed to the Ministry of Housing, Communities and Local Government.

 Ministers and spokespersons

-As of 7 September 2025, the OEO ministers and spokespersons are as follows:
+As of 20 September 2026, the OEO ministers and spokespersons are as follows: